lwjglgamedev/lwjglbook-bookcontents-leg/chapter07/chapter7.md

 * `type`: Specifies the data type of the pixel data.
 We are using unsigned bytes for this.
 * `data`: The buffer that stores our data.

 In some code snippets that you may find, you will probably see that filtering parameters are set up before calling the `glTexImage2D` method.
 Filtering refers to how the image will be drawn when scaling and how pixels will be interpolated.
-If those parameters are not set the texture will not be displayed.
+If filtering parameters are not set the texture will not be displayed.
 So before the `glTexImage2D` method you could see something like this:

 ```java
 glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_MIN_FILTER, GL_NEAREST);